 Wagah Border is about 30 km from Amritsar.
 In the afternoons, you’ll get taxis and rickshaw-walas near the temple area shouting ‘Wagah border, Wagah border’.
 Sharing taxis can take up to Rs.
 300 per person for a return journey.
 Rickshaws also charge about the same.
 We tried the local bus service from Amritsar to Attari and then rickshaw from Attari to Wagah border – the price was also about the same!

-You can also check out my four minute video on Amritsar below 🙂
+You can also check out this really amateur four minute video I created on Amritsar 🙂